of the Layout of the Great Giza Pyramids

 which look the same from

 special effect is shown below.
-Line-g drawn between the
+Line-g drawn from the

 the left) of

-the two transmission circles , and the SE corner of
+the two Transmission circles to the SE corner of

 Great Pyramid then duplicates